callmeyesh/PageRank/README.md

 PageRank-
 ========
-Implemented the page rank anlgorithm as a part of the class project.
+Implemented the page rank algorithm as a part of the class project.